app-generator/sample-react-mui-introduction/README.md

 # [React MUI Introduction](https://blog.appseed.us/mui-react-coding-landing-page/)

-Sample Code for the blog article [React MUI Components - Learn by Coding](https://blog.appseed.us/mui-react-coding-landing-page/) - Provided by AppSeed.
+Sample Code for the blog article [React MUI Components - Learn by Coding](https://blog.appseed.us/mui-react-coding-landing-page/) - Provided by `AppSeed`.

 The article explains how to use the MUI library in React.js by building a responsive website.
 The website will be built with MUI components only, no HTML element will be used.